-The Indian River, Kaasda Héen in native Tlingit, is a short, innocuous stream immediately south of Sitka, Alaska.
+The Indian River, Kaasda Héen in native Tlingit, is a short, innocuous river immediately south of Sitka, Alaska.
 For thousands of years, Indian River has been home to pink salmon appearing to spawn in large numbers every August, providing nourishment for the forest and the local Kiks.ádi clan (Thornton 1998).
 In this regard Indian River is unexceptional, as a great many streams in the region host large runs of these fish.
 Like all pink salmon, the pink salmon of Indian River hatch and enter the ocean in the same year, with all members of a brood returning to spawn two years later.
 This leads to two genetically distinct runs in even numbered and odd numbered years.
-Unlike in regions further north or south, the rivers of northern southeast Alaska see even and odd year pink salmon suns that are approximately equal in abundance (Alaska Department of Fish and Game 2024a).
-In addition to pink salmon, the Indian River is home to many other resident fish species, including a large run of chum salmon (Oncorhynchus keta) and smaller numbers of coho and Chinook salmon (Oncorhynchus kisutch and Oncorhynchus tshawytscha), as well as year-round resident cutthroat and rainbow trout (Oncorhynchus clarkii and Oncorhynchus mykiss) and Dolly Varden char (Salvelinus malma).
+Unlike regions further north or south, the rivers of northern southeast Alaska see even and odd year pink salmon runs that are approximately equal in abundance (Alaska Department of Fish and Game 2024a).
+In addition to pink salmon, the Indian River is home to many other resident fish species, including a large run of chum salmon (Oncorhynchus keta) and smaller numbers of coho (O. kisutch) and Chinook salmon (O. tshawytscha), as well as year-round resident cutthroat (O. clarkii) and rainbow trout (O. mykiss) and Dolly Varden char (Salvelinus malma).
 These fish in turn provide food for resident species, including bald eagles (Haliaeetus leucocephalus), blue herons (Ardea herodias), river otters (Lontra canadensis), and grizzly bears (Ursus arctos horribilis), among others (National Park Service 2024).
 Today, the river’s lower reaches flow through Sitka National Historical Park, a small national park established both in order to preserve the river and the surrounding forests as a resource for indigenous traditional uses, as well as due to the area’s history as a site of conflict between the Kiks.ádi clan and Russian colonizers in the 19th century.

 Although pink salmon have always been abundant at Indian River, their numbers have increased rapidly in the last thirty years, straining the river’s capacity to sustain not only themselves, but also other endemic aquatic species.
 Alaska Department of Fish and Game (ADFG) surveys have estimated that, since 1980, pink salmon abundance has increased from between several hundred to 20,000 fish returning per year to regularly exceeding 100,000 fish annually and never less than 66,000 fish after 1996 (Stopha 2015).
 Large numbers of pink salmon returning in late summer when flows are often at their lowest can lead to significant reductions in dissolved oxygen concentrations in a stream, presenting a risk to other resident species and to those non-aquatic species dependent on Indian River’s productivity (Holtgrieve and Schindler 2011).